Tkach, WCG and UCG

 Before I start I want to emphasize that HWA did not have ALL truth and that he did have some things wrong.
 I am NOT a blind follower of any man.
 My position is crystal clear to anyone who has been reading through this Blog for any length of time.

-On the other hand Joseph Tkach did not just make a few adjustments to the teachings of a man; he utterly apostatized away from the Father and Jesus Christ into an Evangelical Pentecostal travesty of sound doctrine and true religion.
+On the other hand Joseph Tkach did not just make a few adjustments to the teachings of a man; he utterly apostatized away from God the Father and Jesus Christ into an Evangelical Pentecostal travesty of sound doctrine and true religion.
 He leapt into the cesspool of tolerating and justifying sin in the name of a false “love love” Christ; and perverted sound biblical doctrine TURNING WHOLEHEARTEDLY BACK INTO EGYPT!

 This is how he lead the brethren astray!

-The answer is quite simple; although Tkach did have a group of backers, they played it cool and bided their time.
+Although Tkach did have a group of backers, they played it cool and bided their time.
 Playing office politics shrewdly they knew just who to delude and deceive.
 Finally with HWA fading fast, Aaron suggested that Herbert ask Tkach’s good buddy Herman Hoeh for advice and Herman suggested Joseph Tkach.

 Herbert, suspicious of Tkach; then insisted that Joe keep the HWA team of executives and Joe agreed.
 After the death of HWA, Tkach began to replace the HWA team with his own people and this consolidation of power took a little time and the significance of the personnel changes was not understood until later.
 It was not until 1989 that the full Tkach team was in place.

 Then at the end of 89 a new doctrinal committee called the Doctrinal Manual Group was set up.
-The deception continued, as they presented themselves as the same as the past doctrinal committees; they declared that their purpose was to clarify and defend doctrine: NOT make changes.
+The deception continued, as they presented themselves as the same as past doctrinal committees; they declared that their purpose was to clarify and defend doctrine: NOT make changes.
 Sound familiar?

-At the same time that Joe was deceiving the brethren and those unsuspecting elders who were NOT originally a part of this apostasy; he was reaching out to Evangelical groups and Theology media; crowing about the changes he was making.
+At the same time that Joe was deceiving the brethren and those unsuspecting elders who were NOT originally a part of this apostasy; he was reaching out to Evangelical groups and Theology media crowing about the changes he was making.

-We all need to understand the incredible amount of deception involved in these changes..
+We all need to understand the incredible amount of deception involved in these changes.
 Only a relative few, who were not on “the inside” would begin to understand what was going on.
 It was not until the whole church had been reprogrammed into an attitude shift during the late 80s and early 90s that Joe was ready to announce the changes in doctrine.

 THIS WAS ALL A GRADUAL PROCESS AND PEOPLE WERE CONSTANTLY TOLD THAT THEY WERE COMING MORE INTO LINE WITH THE LOVE OF GOD AND THAT BLEMISHES WERE BEING REMOVED AS THEY WERE BEING PERFECTED.